negatendo/404error.gallery/README.md

 # 404error.gallery

-This Django project application stores and displays artworks as 404 pages.
+This Django project application stores and displays HTML artworks as 404 pages.
 Use the admin to create and track the artworks.
-Use django's own static files system for static files.
+You can see it at and the art at [404error.gallery](http://404error.gallery).

+The 404error.gallery was established in 2016 by Matthew Britton and Brett O'Connor.